Personal Bankruptcy Toronto – A Fresh Financial Start

 The most important word in bankruptcy is “Discharged”.
 When you file for bankruptcy you sign something called an Assignment, which voluntarily assigns all your non-exempt property to the trustee for the general benefit of your creditors.
 The Assignment acts as an application for a Discharge from your debts (and from the Bankruptcy itself).
 When you receive your Discharge you are released from your debts (with the few exceptions mentioned above).

-Most people get their Discharge automatically after the minimum period of nine months.
+Most people get their Discharge automatically after a minimum period of nine months.
 But, like everything else in life, they have to earn it.
 There are 5 things everyone who goes bankrupt has to do to earn their discharge:

 2. Provide the trustee with a monthly account of their family’s income and expenses;